 TTB protects consumers by screening permit applicants to ensure only qualified persons engage in the alcohol, tobacco, firearms, and ammunition industries.
-For this purpose, in FY 2015, TTB processed approximately 7,300 original and 19,500 amended permits, performing investigations into high-risk applicants to meet TTB's business integrity objective.
+For this purpose, in FY 2016, TTB processed more than 8,500 original permit applications, performing investigations into high-risk applicants to meet TTB's business integrity objective.
 TTB monitors its timeliness in processing permit applications through its measure of the Percentage of Permit Applications Processed within Service Standards.
-This measure indicates how many customers are receiving service levels that fall within the communicated standards, rather than reporting an average processing time that may or may not represent the typical customer experience.
 As businesses rely on accurate information related to TTB service delivery in their operational planning, this measure provides important data related to a key outcome for TTB and its stakeholders.
-For this measure, TTB establishes an annual service standard based on anticipated workload volume and resources.
-In FY 2015, TTB met its 75-day service standard for 47 percent of original permit applications.
-The increased volume in the most complex application types, in addition to backlogs at the approval stage due to resource constraints, caused processing times to increase, particularly in the latter half of the fiscal year.
-Going forward, TTB intends to meet its annual performance target of 85 percent for timely processed permit applications through a combination of industry outreach to promote electronic filing, streamlining its internal procedures, and ongoing system enhancements.
+In FY 2016, TTB met its 75-day service standard for 32 percent of original permit applications, a significant year-to-year decline and well below the 85 percent performance target.
+The increased volume of submissions, particularly in the more complex alcohol manufacturing application types, has caused processing times to increase.
+Processing times are expected to worsen as the backlog of applications continues to grow, with particular challenges resulting from stagnant resource levels that have not kept up with industry expansion.
+Going forward, TTB intends to review its service standards to more accurately represent its current processing times, and will strive to meet this new standard for 85 percent of permit applications through a combination of internal workflow changes, industry education efforts, and ongoing enhancements to Permits Online.